 Matt joined the Oxford Internet Institute to work on a project sponsored by The Health Foundation entitled “The Future of Healthcare: Computerisation, Automation, and General Practice Services.”
 The project seeks to understand the impact of automation in the NHS and how automation can support the provision of healthcare within the NHS.

-Matt’s intellectual foundation is formed by the research areas of Computer Supported Cooperative Work, Human-Computer Interaction, Sociotechnical Systems, Health Communication, and Social Shaping of Technology.
-Matt’s research focuses on patient assemblages: the patterns, processes, and practices of patients use of technologies in supporting their health and well-being.
+His intellectual foundation and research approach are informed by the disciplines of Social Informatics, Computer Supported Cooperative Work, Human-Computer Interaction, Sociotechnical Systems, Health Communication, and Social Shaping of Technology.
+His interests are in the design, use, and consequences of current and emerging technology in healthcare, from personal health records to artificial intelligence and blockchain.
 As a researcher, Matt values interdisciplinary collaboration and multi-methodological quantitative and qualitative approaches to both data collection and analysis.

 Sociotechnical systems in healthcare, computer supported cooperative work, digital assemblages, human-computer interaction, digital research methods.

 This project is a collaboration between the Oxford Internet Institute, the Oxford Department of Engineering Science, and the Oxford Martin School, at the University of Oxford.

 By Matthew Willis, Paul Duckworth, Logan Graham, Michael Osborne, Eric T. Meyer, and Angela Coulter

 To what extent can GPs in England face their challenges through automation?
 This report, leveraging ethnographic observations in primary care centres, suggests that about 44% of administrative and clerical tasks can be mostly or completely automated.